 Scuola Normale Superiore, Pisa (Visiting Professor).

-Physics at the historic University of Camerino (founded 1336).
-He is
+From 2005 to 2017 he was chiara fama Professor in Italy at the historic University of Camerino (founded 1336).
+He was

 also Research Associate with the National Enterprise for NanoScience and

-NanoTechnology (NEST) Centre at Scuola Normale Superiore in Pisa.
+NanoTechnology (NEST) Centre at the Scuola Normale Superiore in Pisa.

 David Neilson has wide experience in the field of semiconductor theory

 and has studied exotic quantum phases of the low-dimensional systems found in